-Uncomplicated UTIs are due to a bacterial infection, most often E. coli.
-They affect women much more often than men.
+Uncomplicated UTIs are due to a bacterial infection, most often caused by E coli.
+UTIs affect women much more often than men.

-Cystitis.
-Cystitis, or bladder infection, is the most common urinary tract infection.
-It occurs in the lower urinary tract (the bladder and urethra) and nearly always in women.
-In most cases, the infection is brief and acute and only the surface of the bladder is infected.
+Cystitis, or bladder infection, is the most common UTI.
+It occurs in the lower urinary tract (the bladder and urethra) and is much more common in women.
+In most cases, the infection is brief and acute and only the inner surface of the bladder is infected.
 Deeper layers of the bladder may be harmed if the infection becomes persistent, or chronic, or if the urinary tract is structurally abnormal.

-Pyelonephritis (Kidney Infection).
-Sometimes the infection spreads to the upper tract (the ureters and kidneys).
+Sometimes, the infection spreads to the upper urinary tract (the ureters and kidneys).
 This is called pyelonephritis, or more commonly, a kidney infection.

 Complicated Urinary Tract Infections

-Complicated infections, which occur in men and women of any age, are also caused by bacteria but they tend to be more severe, more difficult to treat, and recurrent.
+Complicated infections, which occur in men and women of any age, are also caused by bacteria but they tend to be more severe, more difficult to treat, and more likely to recur.
 They are often the result of:

-- Some anatomical or structural abnormality that impairs the ability of the urinary tract to clear out urine and therefore bacteria.
+- An anatomical or structural abnormality that impairs the ability of the urinary tract to clear out urine and therefore bacteria

-- Catheter use in the hospital setting or chronic indwelling catheter in the outpatient setting,
+- Catheter use in the hospital setting or long-term indwelling catheter in the outpatient setting

-Recurrences can occur in patients with complicated UTI if the underlying structural or anatomical abnormalities are not corrected.
+Recurrences can occur in people with complicated UTI if the underlying structural, anatomical, or immune abnormalities are not corrected.

 Recurrent Urinary Tract Infections

 Most women who have had an uncomplicated UTI have occasional recurrences.
-About 25 - 50% of these women can expect another infection within a year of the previous one.
-Between 3 - 5% of women have ongoing, recurrent urinary tract infections, which follow the resolution of a previous treated or untreated episode.
+Many of these women get another infection within a year of the previous one.
+A much smaller number of women have ongoing, recurrent urinary tract infections, which follow the resolution of a previous treated or untreated episode.

 Recurrence is often categorized as either reinfection or relapse:

 - Reinfection.
 Most cases of recurring UTIs are reinfections.
-A reinfection occurs several weeks after antibiotic treatment has cleared up the initial episode and can be caused by the same bacterial strain that caused the original episode or a different one.
-The infecting organism is usually introduced through fecal bacteria and moves up through the urinary tract.
+A reinfection occurs several weeks after antibiotic treatment has cleared up the initial episode.
+It can be caused by the same bacterial strain that caused the original episode or a different one.
+The infecting organism is usually introduced from fecal matter and moves up through the urinary tract.

 - Relapse.
-Relapse is the less common form of recurrent urinary tract infection.
+Relapse is the less common form of recurrent UTI.
 It is diagnosed when a UTI recurs within 2 weeks of treatment of the first episode and is due to treatment failure.
 Relapse usually occurs in kidney infection (pyelonephritis) or is associated with obstructions such as kidney stones, structural abnormalities or, in men, chronic prostatitis.

 Asymptomatic Urinary Tract Infection (Asymptomatic Bacteriuria)

-When a person has no symptoms of infection but significant numbers of bacteria have colonized the urinary tract, the condition is called asymptomatic UTI (also called asymptomatic bacteriuria).
+An asymptomatic UTI (also called asymptomatic bacteriuria) is when a person has no symptoms of infection but has a significant number of bacteria that have colonized the urinary tract.
 The condition is harmless in most people and rarely persists, although it does increase the risk for developing symptomatic UTIs.

-Screening for asymptomatic bacteriuria is not necessary during most routine medical examinations, with the following exceptions:
+Screening and treatment of asymptomatic bacteriuria is not usually necessary except for the following people:

 - People undergoing urologic surgery (such as prostate surgery in men).
 The presence of an infection during surgery can lead to serious consequences.

-- Escherichia (E.) coli is responsible for most uncomplicated cystitis cases in women, especially in younger women.
-E. coli is generally a harmless microorganism originating in the intestines.
-If it spreads to the vaginal opening, it may invade and colonize the bladder, causing an infection.
-The spread of E. coli to the vaginal opening most commonly occurs when women or girls wipe themselves from back to front after urinating, or after sexual activity.
+- Escherichia (E) coli is responsible for more than 80% of all UTIs and for most uncomplicated cystitis cases in women, especially younger women.
+E coli is generally a harmless microorganism originating in the intestines.
+It is usually found in feces (stool).
+The strains of E coli that cause UTIs have special properties that make it easier for them to live in and infect the urinary tract.
+These strains are called uropathogenic.
+If uropathogenic E coli (UPEC) spread to the vaginal opening, they may invade and colonize the bladder, causing an infection.
+The spread of E coli to the vaginal opening most commonly occurs when women wipe themselves from back to front after urinating, or after sexual activity.

-- Staphylococcus saprophyticus accounts for 5 - 15% of UTIs, mostly in younger women.
+- Staphylococcus saprophyticus accounts for 5% to 15% of UTIs, mostly in younger women.